 At Point Loma Nazarene University, attendance is required at all scheduled classes.
-Adult Degree Completion courses are taught in the hybrid format, which means some class meetings will be face-to-face and some will be online.
+Some courses are taught in the hybrid format, which means some class meetings will be face-to-face and some will be online.
 Attendance in the face-to-face classes is to be for the entire time of the class.
 Arriving late or leaving early will be considered a partial absence.
-A day of attendance in an online class is determined as contributing a substantive note, assignment, discussion, or submission that adds value to the course as determined by the instructor.
-Three days of attendance are required each week.